 Yokoyama: I agree with Ms. Nagai when she says "I can talk about it because it is me."
 I think that it comes down to how Ms. Nagai looks at the world through this curriculum.
 A teacher may know what s/he would like to communicate with students from the very beginning, or the teacher may discover a vision in the process.
-That is, there are new discoveries as s/he teaches the Waldorf curriculum from the first grade, and after the fifth, sixth, and seventh grades, there are more discoveries, etc.
+That is, there are new discoveries as s/he teaches the Waldorf curriculum from the first grade, and after the fifth, sixth, and seventh grades, there are more different from what the other teachers have.

 The important thing is that Ms. Nagai was the class teacher of the first graduating class, meaning she found the vision all by herself.
 She is the discoverer, so she can tell us the joy of "Wow, I found it!"
 The rest of us just hear from her and have not made any discoveries yet.
+I think that the energy that she carries is completely